 This is a missed opportunity for economic and social progress, so I decided to write about it.

-After just three months with PwC, here is my first contribution to our Digital Transformation blog: five actions for academia and industry to bridge the gap and co-create innovation.
+After just three months with PwC, here is my first contribution to our website: five actions for academia and industry to bridge the gap and co-create innovation.

 A shorter version of this article was published in Norwegian in Teknisk Ukeblad on February 2019.